 And so, the mountain of content, the fear of missing out (FOMO - yes, that's a thing, too) is overwhelming and paralyzing.

 At the beginning of 2016, I followed, lurked and liked a wide variety of content - consuming and watching the emerging trends of how brands were creating engagement with consumers and how they responded back.
 And then something interesting began to happen: there was an inversion.
 Consumers started engaging with brands, but only 18 percent of brands were engaging back.
 A pattern was emerging.
 By the middle of the year, I had something to say, commentary to add and insights to offer.
 So I shared, clipped, cut, paste and posted, trying to keep up.
 But who is really listening?
 Turns out, quite a few.
 Behind every like or comment there are at least 20-30 lurkers who are trying to make sense of it all or who are just giving up.
 So what to do?
 This brings us to my personal social media resolutions for 2017.
-These can also apply to brands, as well.
+These can also apply as social media tips for business, as well.

 - Focus your genre.
 Pick your puzzle piece.
 Identify your niche and stick with it.
 Too many brands and individuals try to be an expert on everything, and, consequently, become purveyors of nothing.
 Me?
 I'm a corporate healthcare communications strategy guy.
 I also like aviation and am a connector.
 So I follow sites and individuals that align with my interests and post only the content that I hope is engaging to those who share similar interests.
 Posting for posting's sake is so 2014, and simply broadcasting content far and wide is, like, so 2008.